-- 2. Transfer to two 8-in. x 4-in. loaf pans coated with cooking spray.
+- 2. Transfer to two 8x4-in. loaf pans coated with cooking spray.
 Sprinkle with walnuts.
-Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (12 slices each).

 Reviews for Gluten-Free Banana Bread